12 September 2019 - Thursday - Local Referendum

 All households should have received, by the start of the consultation, a summary of the plan outlining the reasoning behind the plan; the objectives of the plan; the policies to fulfil the objectives; where the plan may be viewed and how to make comments on the plan.
-To download a copy of the summary document, please click here.
+The consultation on the plan took place during the above dates.

 The Thurston Neighbourhood Plan Pre-Submission (Regulation 14) Document – (Draft 6) from the Neighbourhood Plan Steering Group was formally submitted to the Parish Council at its meeting of 6 June 2018.
 The Parish Council endorsed the principals and policies behind the plan and agreed that the plan should be prepared for a 6-week (minimum) consultation period at which comments would be invited from all stakeholders which includes businesses and residents of Thurston.
 These comments will then be reviewed for factual errors and omissions and changes, where relevant, will be made to the draft plan.